-- In order to start/stop the unit, first the "Network Start Enable" parameter must be enabled on the HMI manually. - Navigate to the Tech Setup page and then select the "Run/Stop Control Setup" button. - Select the "Network Start En" button once there.
-It will turn green and say "Network Start".

-- Next select the "WRITE" button on the screen shown above. - You will be brought to the screen shown below.
+- In order to start/stop the unit, first the "Network Start Enable" parameter must be enabled on the HMI manually. - o Navigate to the Tech Setup page and then select the "Run/Stop Control Setup" button. - o Select the "Network Start En" button.
+It will turn green and say "Network Start". - Next, select the "WRITE" button on the screen shown above. - The screen below will be shown.
 Configure the fields as shown in the picture.

-- Select "1" in the field "Values to Write" to turn the unit on or "0" to turn the unit off. - Verify via the HMI that the unit is receiving commands by going to the screen shown below.
+- Select "1" in the field "Values to Write" to turn the unit ON or "0" to turn the unit OFF. - Verify via the HMI that the unit is receiving commands by going to the screen shown below.